Kings Park, Western Australia

-Kings Park, (Noongar: Kaarta Gar-up) is a acre 0 park overlooking Perth Water and the central business district of Perth, Western Australia.
+Kings Park is a acre 0 park overlooking Perth Water and the Perth central business district, Western Australia.

 The park is a mixture of grassed parkland, botanical gardens and natural bushland on Mount Eliza with two-thirds of the grounds conserved as native bushland.
 Offering panoramic views of the Swan River and Darling Range, it is home to over 324 native plant varieties, 215 known indigenous fungi species and 80 bird species.

 It is the most popular visitor destination in Western Australia, being visited by over five million people each year.